-If you come across abnormal situations such as broken or fallen wires, don't expose yourself to risk while trying to eliminate the danger (see Note below).
-Always assume that the wires are energized and capable of killing people.
+If you come across abnormal situations such as broken or fallen wires, do not expose yourself to risk while trying to eliminate the danger (see Note below).
+Always assume the wires are energized and capable of causing serious injury or death.
 Inform the utility as soon as possible and qualified utility personnel will be sent to remedy the situation.